jepstein-eagle/adaptable/packages/adaptable/readme/faqs/general-faq.md

 > If you are a financial user then you can add our [Finance Plugin](https://github.com/AdaptableTools/adaptable/blob/master/packages/plugins/finance/README.md) which contains some financial-specific functionality.

-**Can I have multiple AdapTable instances all looking at the same data source?**

-Yes, this is something that we support.
-To see a good example of multiple grids sharing data and updates with each other (and with 3rd party components via OpenFin and Finsemble) download the Finsemble demo from our demo site.

 **Can I restrict who can do what in AdapTable?**

 Yes.
 Our [Entitlements](https://github.com/AdaptableTools/adaptable/blob/master/packages/adaptable/readme/guides/adaptable-entitlements-guide.md) functionality allows you set different permissions for each user.